Are you looking to create a wiki website for your topic of interest, game or community?

 Now, the Wiki is set up perfectly.
 So, now do you want to collaborate by allowing users to add or edit the wiki but you still don’t want them to access your admin area?
 Again, Helpie makes it simple by allowing users to do it from the Front-end without the need to access the backend.

-Helpie has powerful front-end editor which allows users to add contents from the front-end.
+Helpie has a powerful front-end editor which allows users to add content from the front-end.

 How do I enable front-end editing?

-Helpie has made this complicated process very simple by just setting up the users to a user role and giving them permissions accordingly.
-Well, let me explain in detail.
-By default, WordPress comes up with five user roles (More on it here: WordPress User Roles).
+Helpie has made this complicated process very simple using our dynamic capabilities feature.
 Helpie has three different capabilities: One is to edit, the other is to publish, and the final one is to approve.
-Now let’s take an example, that you want a user to publish your wiki.

 6. Making navigation simple and restricting specific content to specific users: